top of page

 Come to our next event

-We want LGBTQIA+ community members, community groups and businesses , as well as academics, service providers, policymakers, to come along.
+We want LGBTQIA+ community members, community groups and businesses , as well as academics, service providers, policymakers, to be part of our network.

 These events will be a safe space for LGBTQIA+ folk with a zero-tolerance attitude to hate speech and/or anti-LGBTQIA+ stigma.